bforsbe/OccuPy/docs/Troubleshooting/install_trbl.md

     5. Option 2: Make sure the occupy directory is included in the paths where the system looks for programs.
 Edit the system and/or user environment variable "Path" by adding the directory from step 2, e.g.
     ```C:\Users\IEUser\AppData\Local\Programs\Python\Python310\Scripts```

+=== "On Mac"

+    1. In a terminal where pip is avaialble, call ```pip show occupy```.
+The reported location is a good indication
+    of where occupy was installed.
+If the locaton is ```/home/bjornf/.local/lib/python3.8/site-packages```, then the
+    location of the program is likely ```/home/bjornf/.local/bin```

+    2. To add the path of the program permanently, open the startup list of environment variables.
+On Ubuntu this is
+    likely /etc/environment.
+You will need root access for this.

+    3. The PATH variable is a colon-separated list.
+Add the ```occupy_gui``` path as new entry in this list.

+    4. If you do mot have the access rights to to this system-wide, you can add the following to your session
+    startup file: ```export PATH=$PATH:</path/to/occupy/program>```

 === "On Linux (ubuntu)"